 The infrastructure available in the region you are travelling in.
 Getting you to a hospital in a city is much simpler compared to having to airlift you off a mountain.

 How far away you are from Singapore.
-The farther the flight, the more expensive it would be.
+The longer the flight, the more expensive it would be.